 Where’s the bathroom?
 And how does that work?

 It can get pretty chilly where you live.
 How do you heat it?

-During the day it will be heated by rays of the sun and at night I will mostly heat it by putting on warm clothes when I am cold and sleeping with warm blankets.
+During the day, it will be heated by rays of the sun.
+At night, I will mostly heat it by putting on warm clothes when I am cold and sleeping with warm blankets.
 I expect with it being so small that my body will also warm it.
-San Diego has a very mild climate and with a bit of determination and dedication heating is not needed.
-If it too cold for me I will likely get a wood stove.
+San Diego has a very mild climate, and with a bit of determination and dedication heating is not needed.
+If it’s still too cold for me, I will likely get a wood burning stove.

 What planning bylaws have you had to deal with?

 Oh, I haven’t gotten to that part yet.
 Mainly because this is technically illegal in two ways.

 First, living off the grid (sewer and electric) in a home is illegal.
 And living in a trailer/camper/car is also illegal.
 I am not going to follow these law though, because I believe it is a human right to be alive and build a simple nest.
 I will be of benefit to the land I am on, the community I am part of, the environment around me, as well as my country.

 It’s not your typical way of living.
 It could be hard to understand for many people.
 But I can assure you that I am making a positive impact on people and the planet.